liamhtml/Economy-Discord-Bot/README.md

 ## Support
 Visit the [support server](https://discord.gg/U4xC8ZP8QS) for any help or questions!
 ## Credit
-This project was a collaboration with [TheOkayGuy](https://www.youtube.com/channel/UCtdzdofrVMY_BngbnEDnzrA), go check out his stuff and sub!
+ - This project was a collaboration with [TheOkayGuy](https://www.youtube.com/channel/UCtdzdofrVMY_BngbnEDnzrA), go check out his stuff and sub!
+ - Huge thanks to the helpful people on the Pylon Support Server!